VRCMG/VRC-NoDetailsForClienters/README.md

 Because some VRC mods show those values for other people.
 Even though they're normally meant to be only visible to yourself in the game's UI.

+## Warning

+Modding is of course against VRC TOS.
+And of course this mod is provided without any warranty.

+As an additional warning, the reason this mod's not verified in the modding group is as follows:

+> Ping/FPS spoofing is known to break IK interpolation, is easily detectable by VRC (if they wanted to), and those numbers are available in vanilla client via debug overlays.
+Lots of downsides for vanishingly little benefit

+I personally believe though that it should be up to each individual to determine if the benefits outweigh the downsides.

 ## Usage

 To use: Install [MelonLoader](https://melonwiki.xyz), and drag the dll file into the Mods folder under your VRChat installation directory.